tianheg/tianheg/README.md

 # Hi, I'm Gaotianhe 👋👨‍💻

 <img src="https://raw.githubusercontent.com/Gaotianhe/Gaotianhe/master/img/100DaysOfCode.png" alt="banner that says one thing is about #100DaysOfCode">
 I'm a beginner of code.
-I'm challenging <a href="https://www.100daysofcode.com/">#100DaysOfCode</a>.
-You can see my daily process in <a href="https://github.com/Gaotianhe/100-days-of-code" target="_blank">100 days of code
+I'm challenging <a href="https://www.100daysofcode.com/">#100DaysOfCode Official Website </a>.
+You can see my daily process in <a href="https://github.com/Gaotianhe/100-days-of-code">100 Days Of Code</a> repo.
-</a> repo.

 ## Find me around the web 🌎:
 - My site: [yidajiabei.xyz](https://www.yidajiabei.xyz/en/)